CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/data/oraclemappingtype.md

 ## Summary

-The `OracleMappingType` data type is used to represent the type of the parameter.
+The `OracleMappingType` data type is used to represent the Oracle type used for the Parameter.

 `OracleMappingType` is an [enum][Working with Enums] data type, which means it has a defined set of values, where each value has an associated [String][] name and [Int32][] value.